s9yumeng/CPP_Primer/CPP_Primer_Notes.md

 #### 2.1.2 Type Conversions

 **Advice: avoid undefined and implementation-defined behavior**
-> Undefined behavior results from errors that the compiler is not required (and some- times is not able) to detect.
+> Undefined behavior results from errors that the compiler is not required (and sometimes is not able) to detect.
 Even if the code compiles, a program that executes an undefined expression is in error.

 **Expressions Involving Unsigned Types**